-Staff understand how to meet children's needs before they resort to using challenging behaviour.
+Staff understand how to meet the needs of the child before they resort to using challenging behaviour.
 Understanding functional behaviour allows our staff to offer a 'high nurture, high boundaries environment' where children experience healthy reparenting techniques.
+The team are trained to support children with complex needs, caring for children with Autism and who experience trauma and attachment related issues.
 Staff understand the theory and need for clear boundaries, structured consequences and this is shared and understood by the team.